 Business intelligence tools are a great resource for any organization to review raw data.
-Helping companies to mine, process, and report data points to enhance your ability to analyze results and come to a balanced conclusion.
+These tools help companies to mine, process and report data points to enhance your ability to analyze results and come to a balanced conclusion.

 There are a number of solutions available offering varying scales of BI functionality.
 The most basic way to gain business intelligence for your brewery is by using Excel Pivot Tables.
 This is a free tool that anyone with Microsoft Office already owns via Microsoft Excel.
 Pivot tables are one of Excel’s most powerful features.
 Although Excel is not the ideal tool to use for your database, an Excel pivot table allows you to extract and analyze the significance from a large, detailed data set.

 Easily review production by month, by formula over time graphically via a pivot table to easily identify trends and outliers.